stupendousMan/superGetOpt/README.md

 Known Bugs
 ==========

+If extra arguments are present that both precede the first flag and come after the last flag, there is no way to easily find them.
+You'll know how many there are, and where the first one is, but that is all.
-None known.
+None others known.
 Please report bugs to the author.